magento/architecture/design-documents/service-isolation/inter-service-communication.md

 ##### Changes for retries mechanism
 The invoker implementation based on RESTful web APIs will offer default retries mechanism, but developers will be able to disable it by using _di.xml_ (see Invoker API and SPI [here](invoker.md)) for when they would want to delegate this responsibility to a service mash or a balancer.
+The timeout and tries limit will be configured via di.xml (see the invoker API and SPI [here](invoker.md)).
+This default implementation may be used by developers who choose to avoid service mashes or for development environments.

-When default retries mechanism is enabled _X-Magento-Call-Id_ header will be added to inter-service requests to identify calls.
+Regardless of which retries mechanism is applied when a timeout is configured a service may fail to deliver a result in time but will deliver it eventually, but the invoker (or a service mash) would've sent a duplicating request by that time.
+To avoid duplicating operations for such cases _X-Magento-Call-Id_ header will be added to inter-service requests to identify calls.
 It will be randomly generated.
-Then if a timeout reached while waiting for a service to respond the invoker will send the same request again configured number of times with the same call ID.
+Then if a timeout reached while waiting for a service to respond the invoker (or a service mash) will send the same request again configured number of times with the same call ID.
 The node receiving requests will store the call ID in cache as a key and assign an empty value to it.
 When the node will have the service call result it will store it with the call ID.
 That way when a duplicate request comes in if the node can't find the call ID in cache it will execute the requested service method as usual,